 However, the overall impact of fiscal policy on inequality in income, consumption, savings, and other outcomes is often poorly understood.
-This study provides policy makers with an assessment of the redistributive impact of fiscal policy - both its individual elements as well as the composite whole - in Uganda, using an internationally recognized methodology developed by the Commitment to Equity (CEQ) Institute.
-This study estimates the impact of fiscal revenue collections (taxes) and fiscal expenditures - direct cash and near-cash transfers, in-kind benefits, subsidies - on householdlevel income inequality and poverty.
+This study provides policy makers with an assessment of the redistributive impact of fiscal policy - both its individual elements as well as the composite whole - in Uganda, using an internationally recognized methodology developed by the CEQ Institute.5 This study estimates the impact of fiscal revenue collections (taxes) and fiscal expenditures - direct cash and near-cash transfers, in-kind benefits, subsidies - on household-level income inequality and poverty.
 By using an internationally consistent methodology, the results from the Uganda CEQ Assessment can be compared with results from other CEQ countries.

 To our knowledge, fiscal incidence has so far not been studied systematically in Uganda.
 The assessment summarized in this report comes at a crucial time for Ugandan fiscal policy.
-On the revenue side, the government wants to raise the tax to GDP ratio from 13.9 percent in 2014/15 to 16.3 percent in 2020/21 (MOFPED, 2016), which implies new directions in tax policy and tax collection that may have negative impacts on poor and non-poor households alike, depending on which tax instrument the government intends to use to generate the bulk of the revenue increase.
-On the expenditure side, the government has committed to large infrastructure projects that will leave little fiscal space for other social spending, for targeted spending on social protection, or for introducing new initiatives to reduce income inequality.
-Gaining a clear understanding of the impact of the current fiscal system will be crucial in the design of a pro-poor fiscal system for the years to come.
+On the revenue side, the government wants to raise the tax-to-GDP ratio from 13.9 percent in 2014/15 to 16.3 percent in 2020/21.6 This implies new directions in tax policy and tax collection that may have negative impacts on poor and non-poor households alike, depending on which tax instrument the government intends to use to generate the bulk of the revenue increase.
+On the